Eosinophilic Granulomatosis with Polyangiitis

 A sample of inflamed tissue is taken and examined under a microscope (biopsy).
 A biopsy can show whether the tissue contains eosinophils or granulomas.
-If possible, a sample is taken from the skin or muscle because the biopsy can then be done as an outpatient procedure with only a local anesthetic.
 Sometimes a biopsy of lung tissue is necessary.
 It may require hospitalization.

-Corticosteroids (such as prednisone) are given.
+Corticosteroids (such as prednisone) are given to treat eosinophilic granulomatosis with polyangiitis.
 These drugs can reduce inflammation.
 If a vital organ is affected, another drug that suppresses the immune system (immunosuppressant) is also used.
-Azathioprine or methotrexate may be used.
+Azathioprine, rituximab, or methotrexate may be used.
 Cyclophosphamide is used when the symptoms are severe.